Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "There was still some, though."

 "Yeah.
-Hell, I remember when I was...thirteen, twelve years old?
+Hell, I remember when I was... thirteen, twelve years old?
 This big-ass storm came through and next door was calving three heifers in the middle of the night.
 Grandpa took me round there and I held the light for ‘em.
 Then I helped him pull two of ‘em."

 "Fun."